-• Occupational Health Centers: The Occupational Health Centers segment encompasses the occupational health services we deliver at our 544 health center facilities across the United States.
+• Occupational Health Centers: The Occupational Health Centers segment encompasses the occupational health services we deliver at our 547 health center facilities across the United States.
 In this segment, we serve all types of employers, from Fortune 500 to small businesses.

-- Onsite Health Clinics: Our Onsite Health Clinics segment delivers occupational health services and/or employer-sponsored primary care services at an employer's workplace, including mobile health services and episodic specialty testing services we deliver our services at 150 on-site locations.
+- Onsite Health Clinics: Our Onsite Health Clinics segment delivers occupational health services and/or employer-sponsored primary care services at an employer's workplace, including mobile health services and episodic specialty testing services we deliver our services at 151 on-site locations.
 In this segment, we serve medium to large-sized employers. - Other Businesses: Our Other Businesses segment is comprised of several complementary services to our core occupational health services offering and includes Concentra Telemed, Concentra Pharmacy and Concentra Medical Compliance Administration.
 In this segment, we serve all types of employers.

-As a percentage of revenue for the year ended December 31, 2023, our Occupational Health Centers, Onsite Health Clinics and Other Businesses segments represent approximately 95%, 3% and 2%, respectively.
+As a percentage of revenue for each of the three months ended March 31, 2024 and the year ended December 31, 2023, our Occupational Health Centers, Onsite Health Clinics and Other Businesses segments represent approximately 95%, 3% and 2%, respectively.
 Together, all operating segments are aggregated into a single reportable segment in our financial statements based on similar services provided, service delivery process involved, target customers, and similar economic characteristics.